MicrosoftDocs/azure-docs/articles/iot-hub-device-update/device-update-groups.md

 ## Uncategorized Group

 Uncategorized is a reserved word that is used to group devices that:
-- don't have ADUGroup device twin tag.
+- Don't have ADUGroup device twin tag.
-- have ADUGroup device twin tag but a group is not created with this group name.
+- Have ADUGroup device twin tag but a group is not created with this group name.

 For example consider the devices with their device twin tags below: